Deepfakes and their legal implications

 It’s hard to deny our affinity for creativity when it comes to enhancing selfies, vacation photos, or everyday moments with friends.
 Photo alteration, or manipulation, has been around for more than a century.
 Ansel Adams enthusiasts know he manipulated his distinct landscape images by creating darkroom exposure techniques.
 These days, filters on Snapchat and Instagram let us alter our photos for whatever look we’re aiming for: younger, vintage, cat-like, you name it.
 Of course, this technology has given rise to ongoing debates about when image alteration crosses the line between acceptable and unethical (see this article on the debate about retouching).
 The latest trend in image manipulation, where images are synthesized to create “deepfake” videos, presents a mountain of ethical considerations.
-But deepfake creators and viewers should also be aware of the serious legal implications that accompany this rapidly-evolving technology.
+But those who create and view deepfakes should also be aware of the serious legal implications that accompany this rapidly-evolving technology.

 Without getting too far into the technical weeds, deepfakes are videos of synthesized (virtual) humans created by superimposing images and videos of one human onto a set of images and videos of another human using artificial intelligence technology.
 Think: head of one human on the body of another human.
 Of course, it’s more complicated than that because deepfakes are incredibly realistic videos of people—often celebrities—engaged in doing something they never actually did in real life.
 The technology has become so advanced it is often nearly impossible to decipher the authenticity of the content.
 Deepfakes range in content from arguably comical—like the viral deepfake where Steve Buscemi’s head was superimposed on Jennifer Lawrence at the Golden Globe Awards—to political (see the deepfake of Obama superimposed on a video of Jordan Peele mocking President Trump) to pornographic.
 Celebrity and “revenge” pornography deepfakes superimpose images of celebrities or ex-partners onto the bodies of actors in pornographic films.
 Regardless of the purpose—comedy, political, or harassment—deepfakes are the subject of widespread legislation across the country and abroad.